samrenfrew/biggamehunters/README.md

 npm install --save-dev
 ```

 This will install all dependencies.
-Alternatively, use Github desktop to clone the repo, but you'll still need to run npm to grab the dependencies
+Alternatively, use Github desktop to clone the repo, but you'll still need to run npm to grab the dependencies.

 ## Building the site